LilaGuill/leboncoin-frontend/README.md

 - Fetch offers : axios get request from Api https://github.com/LilaGuill/leboncoin
 - Authentication :
-  -signup : create an account saved in mongoDB database -signin : verify in mongoDB database if the account is already register
+  - signup : create an account saved in mongoDB database
+  - signin : verify in mongoDB database if the account is already register
-  -cookies: set or remove token from cookies
+  - cookies: set or remove token from cookies
 - Create an offer : create the new offer in mongoDB Database, and save de picture with Cloudinary
 - Get detail of one offer : axios post request from Api
-- Buy the article whith Stripe (dev environement):
+- Buy the article whith Stripe (dev environment):
-  - crédit card number to use form demo : 4242 4242 4242 4242
+  - crédit card number to use for demo : 4242 4242 4242 4242
   - expiration must be in the futur
-  - crypto use digit only
+  - crypto use number only
-  - code postal use digit only
+  - code postal use number only
 - Routing with react-router-dom

 **UI**